If you’re an existing Maya user, this page will help you learn ZBrush.

 ZBrush (Full Version) $795 USD

-We teach the full version.
-ZBrush Core is missing ZRemesher which is a major part of our workflows.
-It’s also missing GoZ, Project All, Displacement and Normal Mapping, Decimation Master (Poly Reduce) and more.
+On this page, we’ll be teaching the full version.
+ZBrush Core lacks the ZRemesher feature which is used in a significant number of our workflows.
+It’s also missing GoZ, Project All, Displacement, Normal Mapping, Decimation Master (Poly Reduce) and more.

 C3dC Hotkeys And UI Config